 People with lived experience are at the centre of Roots of Hope.
-We will support the health and well-being of people with lived experience who are involved to ensure their voices are respected and heard in safe spaces
+We will support the health and well-being of people with lived experience who are involved to ensure their voices are respected and heard in safer spaces

 Kanaar’s mission is to guide youth and underrepresented groups with the socio-emotional awareness to begin using their voice as a tool to create change.
 He is an experienced storyteller and has helped many people learn how to Let Your Soul Talk.
 He is working with people with lived experience to develop ways we can support those who have contemplated and those who have lost to suicide tell their stories to bring change.